 speaker

 Ken Goldman

 Got it.
 Thank you for that.
-And then just quickly, and I'll, you know, risk it again by asking about 24.
-But, you know, one of the questions that that we've received lately is, is it reasonable to expect that all in Belring will have, you know, potentially negative pricing next year?
+And then just quickly, and I'll risk it again by asking about 24, but one of the questions that we've received lately is, is it reasonable to expect that all-in bell ring will have you know, potentially negative pricing next year.
 Not that it's necessarily a bad thing, right?
-It's because whey and non fat dry milk are down so much.
-But last I checked the street was kind of modeling flat as you talked about diamond ties pricing being down.
-Just curious if that's a reasonable assumption.
-And if there's any early read on, you know, how we kind of think about that from a percentage basis?
+It's because whey and nonfat dry milk are down so much.
+But last I checked, the street was kind of modeling flattish.
+You talked about dimetized pricing being down.
+Just curious if that's a reasonable assumption and if there's any early read on, you know, how we kind of think about that from a percentage basis.

+speaker